 We didn’t spent that much time in the hotel other than as our base and a place to sleep at night.

 For those following this trip report, in the previous segment of our layover in Brussels and Zürich, I mentioned that my wife’s bag was still missing when we arrived.
 Thankfully on our second day in Málaga, as we returned to the hotel midday, her bag was at the front desk.
 It was certainly an annoyance, but other than some small essentials purchased in Zürich, she had the basics she needed.
-With the various layers she brought to be comfortable on the flight, she had some options once we were in relatively warm Andalusia.
 She was obviously happy to have more clothes to change into, and I was happy she didn’t need a full shopping spree.
 Of course per policy as the last carrier we flew, Swiss would have paid up to US$200 for expenses incurred.
 We didn’t file with Swiss due to minimal expenses, but after the fact, United did provide some travel credits as a “gesture of concern”.

 Typical view in the Old City of Málaga, pedestrian streets made of marble